• Skip to primary navigation

 • Place flour, baking powder and salt into a mixing bowl and whisk together.

-• Add boiling water to flour mixture and stir together with a wooden spoon until mixture is fully combined, with no dry spots.
+• Add boiling water to flour mixture.
+Stir together with a wooden spoon until mixture is fully combined, with no dry spots.
+Cool for a few minutes.

-• Pour 3 inches oil into a tall sided pot and preheat to 350˚F.
+• Pour oil into a tall sided pot and place over medium heat.
+Preheat oil to 350˚F.

-• Push mixture into a churro maker with a medium star insert, or piping bag fitted with a medium star tip and pipe 6 inch churros directly into the hot oil, snipping the ends off with scissors, before piping another churro.
+• Push dough into a churro maker with a medium star insert and pipe 6 inch long churros directly into the hot oil, snipping the ends off with scissors, before piping another churro.
 Fry a few at a time.

-• Fry churros for 2 to 3 minutes on each side, or until golden brown.
+• Fry churros for about 2 minutes on each side or until golden brown.

 NOTES